PoorOtterBob/poorotterbob.github.io/_pages/about.md

 I look forward to working with collaborators from different scientific backgrounds on a wide range of topics in Deep Learning that are strongly related to Mathematics.
 Fell free to email me :)

 # 🔥 News
+- *2025.2*: &nbsp;🎉🎉 One paper on large-scaled spatiotemporal learning has been accepted by VLDB 2025!
+SOTA in any-scaled datasets!
 - *2024.12*: &nbsp;🎉🎉 One paper on air quality causal learning has been accepted by ICASSP 2025!
 Cooperation with Bin and Guanjun!
 - *2024.05*: &nbsp;🎉🎉 One paper on spatio-temporal OOD learning has been accepted by KDD 2024!
 My first paper thanks to Bin!
 - *2023.04*: &nbsp;🎉🎉 A National-level Innovation Training Program, "Degree Theory Reasearch and its Applications in Equations", has completed!